1C.Research on Privention and Mitigation of Disasters Caused by High Wave and Storm Surge

-The objectives of this research theme are to investigate wave characteristics in a wide range from offshore to coastal areas, as well as the actual conditions and underlying mechanisms of flooding and structure damage through field observations and hydraulic model experiments; and to upgrade the numerical simulation models.
+- The objectives of this research theme are to investigate wave characteristics over a wide range from offshore to coastal areas, as well as the actual conditions and underlying mechanisms of flooding and structure damage through field observations and hydraulic model experiments; and to improve the numerical simulation models.

-Activities in FY 2012
+Activities in FY 2014

 - Concerning the creation of databases that link the integrated processing and analysis of oceanographic observation data with estimated values, a basic study was conducted on the directional spectrum method (EMEP method) for the introduction of the NOWPHAS routine process.
 Also, trial observation using a new type of GPS wave meter was conducted.